KQM-git/TCL/docs/evidence/combat-mechanics/snapshot-and-dynamic.md

 Evidence S3: [Video](https://youtu.be/EbGt_n5_Qrk)
 Barbara on-hit healing from her Skill scales on maximum HP, so I equipped her with a level one Thrilling Tales of Dragon Slayers, activated her Skill, attacked an enemy, leveled the weapon, and attacked the same enemy again.
 She healed for 364 HP per hit before and after leveling the weapon, showing that Barbara on-hit healing snapshots on E activation.

-Barbara and Qiqi skills function extremely similarly, and their snapshotting mechanics also seems to be the same.
+Barbara and Qiqi Skills function extremely similarly, and their snapshotting mechanics also seems to be the same.

 **Signifiance:**
 Mostly fluff, since you can't switch out weapons or artifacts in abyss/during combat.
 One practical use-case is when you have both Jean and Bennett in the same team, using Bennett Burst first followed by Jean's Burst will increase the amount of healing done by Dandelion Breeze, compared to the other way around.